 I overused my wrist, and have to limit computer time for a while.
-Hope to be back soon.
+Hope to be back in the Fall.

 Hi!
 I'm Bonita Kale, and I can help you proofread, edit, and polish your manuscript, whether it be a novel, a nonfiction book, or a short article.
 If you're in a rush, here's the